 We’ve come a long way in treatments over the past 70 years.
 Today, we’re accelerating the latest breakthroughs and amplifying the voices of people with arthritis, demanding that policymakers put more money into arthritis research and make proper health care accessible.
 But we can’t do it alone.
 We need you!

-During National Pain Awareness Month, help make arthritis and its consequences more visible so it’s not a forgotten epidemic.
+Help make arthritis and its consequences more visible so it’s not a forgotten epidemic.
 Tell your story.
 Salute someone you love who’s an arthritis warrior.
 Learn more about your pain and how you can manage it.
 Together, we can break the pain chain.

 The Arthritis Foundation is here for you.